apache/flink/docs/content/docs/concepts/glossary.md

 the "physical" parts of Flink's API, transformations are only an API concept.
 Specifically, most transformations are implemented by certain [operators](#operator).

-#### Trigger

-Part of the window API and determines when to call the window function.

 #### Tumbling Window

 A type of window